-Trump threatens 'very long' U.S. government shutdown
+Trump, Republican senators meet to thrash out wall-funding dilemma

 “This is a fight more over message and the president trying to fulfill a campaign promise rather than substance,” Coons told CNN in an interview on Friday.

-Reporting by Richard Cowan, Ginger Gibson, Roberta Rampton and Susan Heavey; Editing by Jeffrey Benkoe and Bill Trott
+Reporting by Richard Cowan, Ginger Gibson, Roberta Rampton and Susan Heavey; Writing by Bill Trott; Editing by Jeffrey Benkoe and Jonathan Oatis